JTMurley/Showcase/README.md

 Throughout my degree I have worked in the following IT based roles:
 - Assoicate Research Fellow in the area of swarm robotics
-- Teaching Assistant within the first year robotics unit at Deakin University SIT122
+- Teaching Assistant within the first year robotics unit at Deakin University, SIT122
 - School of IT outreach ambassador where I primarily teach robotics to school aged children between 5 and 18 years of age
 - School of SEBE Student ambassador where I focus on promoting and encouraging high school aged students to study STEM